 - Forming Groups: Whether group activities succeed can often be a matter of how students were matched up in the first place.
 This list summaries various ways that you divide your class for collaborative work.
 We offer creative ways that you can pair students, divide the class in half, form groups of varying sizes, and even rotate groups.

 You can continue your online research by becoming a member of the SCALE-UP community, with maintains an online repository of resources for active learning.
-For more help designing your course, consider working with the Office of Instructional & Research Technology's Instructional Design Team.
+For more help designing your course, consider working with the Teaching and Learning with Technology team.